 Marisa Ballinger

-Marisa has exhibited in galleries across Australia including Sydney, Adelaide, Brisbane, and the University of Southern Queensland, as well as at Toowoomba's Regional Gallery and The Write Gallery .
-Marisa attended Kurdinthi: National First Nations Weaving Symposium in Adelaide in 2025 as an exhibiting artist and participant in workshops with Tjanpi Desert Weavers, Milingimbi Arts, and Bula’bula Arts' YolÅ‹u weavers.
+Marisa has exhibited in galleries across Australia including Sydney, Adelaide, Brisbane, and Cairns, as well as the Toowoomba Regional Gallery, the University of Southern Queensland, the Toowoomba Gallery and the Write Gallery.
 Recognised for her textile work, Marisa received the Local Excellence Award at the University of Southern Queensland’s Biennial Art Exhibition in 2024.
-In 2025, she was the winner of the Fairholme Open Art Prize, the Macquarie Emerging Artist Prize, and received a Highly Commended award in First Nations Art at the Queensland Regional Art Awards.
-Her work is held in private collections throughout Australia.
+In 2025, she was the winner of the Macquarie Emerging Artist Prize and the Fairholme Open Art Prize.
+Marisa also received a Highly Commended award in First Nations Art at the 2025 Queensland Regional Art Awards, with the work part of an exhibition that is touring Queensland during 2026.